castillohair/enhancer-design/README.md

 ### Designing new enhancers

-Reasons to generate new enhancers beyond the Atlas may include: 1) different lengths, 2) submaximal target activity, 3) targeting multiple cell types.
+Reasons to generate new enhancers beyond the Atlas may include: 1) different enhancer lengths, 2) submaximal target activity, 3) targeting multiple cell types.

 To design new enhancers, packages in the "Requirements" section below must be present, and the appropriate model weights should be downloaded into [`models`](./models/) using the included scripts.
 Then, the scripts included in the [`design`](./design/) folder can be run with the appropriate settings or modified as needed.

 In addition, we trained generative models called [Deep Exploration Networks](https://doi.org/10.1016/j.cels.2020.05.007) to target each of the DHS64-modeled samples.
 If the goal is to generate additional enhancers targeted to these samples, pre-trained DENs can be downloaded and used via included scripts.

-See the README.md file in the [`design`](./design/) folder for more information.
+See the [`design`](./design/) folder `README` for more information.

 ### Training models